uclit-webmaster/uclit-site/Docs/not_webmaster.md

 This data file contains a brief heading, and then a list of jobs to display on the page.
 Each Job consists of the following:
 - `title`: the title of the position
 - `position-outline`: a brief outline of the role
+- `currently-accepting`: either `true` or `false`, controls whether to show the Apply Now button or not
 - `application-link`: a link to the application form
 - `application-instructions`: instructions on how to apply for the position
 - `table-data`: a 2-column table with information on the role, containing a list of rows: